BarbaraAngelesOrtiz/NASA-SPACE-APPS-2025-Field-Spectrum/README.md

 In EO Browser time-lapse mode, changes in backscatter intensity across multiple Sentinel-1 acquisitions allow visualization of:

-• Onset and retreat of frost events
+• Onset and retreat of frost events. <br>
-• Soil moisture variations after precipitation or thaw
+• Soil moisture variations after precipitation or thaw. <br>
-• Structural changes in crops under cold stress
+• Structural changes in crops under cold stress. <br>

 ### Details of the script: Frost Sentinel 1